 Special faculty member Carolin Aronis was both surprised and encouraged to learn over the course of the week that the retreat helped her produce more writing than she would otherwise accomplish in her day to day life.

-“I’ve learned that my writing needs good routine, actual assigned space and time,” said Aronis, who spent the majority of the week revising an article she submitted to the journal Discourse and Communication
+“I’ve learned that my writing needs good routine, actual assigned space and time,” said Aronis, who spent the majority of the week revising an article she submitted to the journal Discourse and Communication.

 For Assistant Professor Kit Hughes, the week provided a much-needed space for working on a new article about market research firms that were founded in the 1970s to serve the nontheatrical film and video industries.